 - the valuation of certain financial instruments that are not traded on regulated markets or other trading platforms, such as OTC derivative contracts between banks, uses internal models that incorporate unobservable parameters.
 The unobservable nature of these parameters results in an additional degree of uncertainty as to the adequacy of the valuation of the positions.
 In the event that the relevant internal models prove unsuitable for changing market conditions, some of the instruments held by the Group could be misvalued and could generate losses for the Group.
 For illustrative purposes, financial assets and liabilities measured at fair value on the balance sheet categorised within level 3 (for which the valuation is not based on observed data) represented EUR 14.7 billion and EUR 43.4 billion, respectively, as of 31 December 2022; - the assessment of client solvency and the Bank's exposure to credit risk and counterparty risk is generally based on historical assumptions and observations that may prove to be inappropriate in light of new economic conditions.
 It is based on economic scenarios and projections that may not adequately anticipate unfavorable economic conditions or the occurrence of unprecedented events.
 This miscalculation could, among other things, result in an under-valuation and an under-provisioning of risks and an incorrect assessment of capital requirements; - hedging strategies used in market activities rely on models that include assumptions about the changes of market parameters and their correlation, partly inferred from historical data.
 These models could be inappropriate in certain market environments (in the event of a large-scale armed conflict, strong movements in volatility resulting, for example, from a pandemic, or tensions between the United States and China, in the Middle East or in Africa), leading to an ineffective hedging strategy, thus causing unanticipated losses; - hedging strategies to manage the interest-rate and liquidity risks of retail banking activities, particularly those in France, use models that include behavioural assumptions.
-These models are partly based on historical observations the purpose of which is to predict client behaviour in the most likely scenarios.
-That said, they may be unsuitable for certain specific or new market configurations - for example, sharp increases and decreases - making the resulting hedging strategies inappropriate, thereby potentially harming bank revenues.
+These models are partly based on historical observations the purpose of which is to identify likely client behaviour as well as changes in the interest rate terms offered to customers in relation to their banking products in specific interest rate scenarios.
+That said, they may be unsuitable for certain specific or new market configurations (for example, sharp increases and decreases), in which movements in market rates would not impact customer rates (Livret A/LDD, CSL, etc.) as anticipated by business lines, and would therefore temporarily make the resulting hedging strategies inappropriate, thereby potentially harming bank revenues.
+Assumptions about the impact of movements in market rates on customer rates are currently being revised following the sharp rise in rates in 2022.

-In addition, the Group has introduced changes to its internal credit risk model framework (dubbed the "Haussmann project").
+In addition, the Group has introduced changes to its internal credit risk model framework (dubbed the "Haussmann project"), the first milestone of which have been reached.
 These changes could have a significant impact on the calculation of its RWA credit and counterparty risk in the event of timetable delays when submitting its models to the supervisor or in the event of the late validation by the supervisor.